MohamedRedaMansour/TaskAssignment/README.md

   - abstract class GetResponse to handel Api response
   - adding a logging interceptor

-secondly I created binding file for dependency injection(for futher use e.g GetX) then - I made the UI in pages directory
+secondly I created binding file for dependency injection(for further use e.g GetX) then - I made the UI in pages directory

 in The UI directory :